 Ways to keep people safe include:

 This informed consent document is not a contract.
-Participants always have the right to leave the trial at any time, even if it is not over yet.
+Participants always have the right to leave the clinical trial at any time, even if it is not over yet.

 What are the benefits and risks associated with a clinical trial?